AbdulMateen18/express-starter/readme.md

-# Express Starter - Video Sharing Platform Backend
+# Video Sharing Platform Backend

 A comprehensive, production-ready backend API built with Express.js, MongoDB, and Cloudinary for a full-featured video sharing platform similar to YouTube.
 This project implements industry-standard authentication, file upload handling, and RESTful API design patterns.